reckafella/alx-maze_project/README.md

 > `D` or `right arrow key` - turning right <br>
 > `R` - strafe right <br>
 > `L` - strafe left <br>

+# **Contributing**
+All developers are encouraged to contribute and improve this project. <br>

+# **Licensing**<br>
+To view this project licensing details click here: [License](./LICENSE)

+# **My Story**
+Expertise in software development is a muscle that gets bigger only when under pressure.
+Therefore, to become a better a software developer, an individual must do the dirty work of designing, building and debugging programs.
+That is what embarking on this project taught me.
+This project is a stepping stone on the journey to joining the 10% group of the best developers.

+The most demanding non-technical challenge faced revolved around maintaining a healthy work-life balance as a solo team member.
+The increasing complexity of the project and the desire to meet ambitious goals led to extended working hours and an intensified sense of responsibility.
+Striking a harmonious balance between project demands and personal well-being became a critical concern in this solitary work environment.

+Managing the project commitments alongside other personal and professional responsibilities demanded effective time management and prioritization.
+It required a conscientious effort to prevent burnout and ensure sustained productivity over the long term.
+Recognizing the importance of relaxation and mental rejuvenation became essential to maintain focus and creativity during intensive coding and problem-solving sessions.

 ## To-Do
 * improve map parsing